RagnarB83/ash-documentation/docs/basic-examples.rst

     ORCATheory object created!

 Note, however, that defining a Theory object will not result in a calculation to be carried out.
+This would require calling a Job function.

 *Defining an xTBTheory level:*